matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 - soldering iron
 - a lot of patience

-*Tip: if you are cheap like me, harvest most of the parts from a cheap second hand mechanical keyboard*
+*Tip: if you are cheap like me, you can harvest most of the parts from a cheap second hand mechanical keyboard*

 ## Build